 Jennifer Garvey Berger’s book is called: Changing on the Job: Developing Leaders for a Complex World.
 If interested in a Danish version, you will find it translated at Content Publishing.

 Jennifer is a coach, management consultant, researcher, and author.
-Her work is based on Kegan’s adult development theory, and she works with leaders all over the worlds to make them see and get bigger and more inclusive perspectives.
+Her work is based on Kegan’s adult development theory, and she works with leaders all over the world to make them see and get bigger and more inclusive perspectives.
 She also offers workshops at various levels for coaches within the field of adult development.
 She is a partner and CEO in the management development consultancy house Cultivating Leadership.